mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 This is called logical coupling.
 When two entities always change together, even if there is no explicit dependency between them, this information can be inferred from the version control.

+To Do:
+- read the paper
+- be able to discuss: what are the thresholds that are involved in defining logical coupling?

 ## Documentation: fine-grained based on `git` comments